microsoft/live-share/docs/getting-started.md

     If you have not done so already, you will be prompted to sign into the Project Cascade service.
 See [signing into the Project Cascade from within your IDE/editor](#signing-into-project-cascade-from-within-your-ideeditor).
 You **do not need to be registered** for the private preview to participate in a collaboration session.

-    Any use of your sign in information complies with [Microsoft's privacy statement]().

 4. **Collaborate!**

    That's it!!
 In a few moments you'll be connected and you can start collaborating.
 You will see the "Share" button (VS) / status bar icons (VS Code) transition to convey a "Share State".
 See [share states](#share-states) for more information on what this looks like.